mhorstman/Final_Project_Team_1/README.md

 <img src = "https://github.com/mhorstman/Final_Project_Team_1/blob/main/Classification_Report_HancockPark_SFR.png" width="800">

+Ultimately, the accuracy scores were not as high as we would have liked.
+There are additional steps we could take.
+For starters, there is the K-Folds and the Train-Dev Set technique pioneered by Andrew Ng.
+Both improve on the training & testing step of the process by splitting the training segment into multiple sub-segments and training the model on a portion of each sub-segment.

 One of the principal challenges for our machine learning model is the nearly indistinguishable nature of sellers vs non-sellers.
 To illustrate this point, the below are screenshots of running the data through an unsupervised learning model, which groups the properties into 4 clusters.
 Sales are marked in yellow, non-sales are in blue.

 <img src = "https://github.com/mhorstman/Final_Project_Team_1/blob/main/Clusters_Screenshots_Combined.png">